hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-The `Page`  JSON results looks a little tedious,  let's customize a  Jackson `JsonSerializer` to clean up the JSON data str.
+The `Page`  JSON results look a little tedious,  let's customize a Jackson `JsonSerializer` to clean up the JSON data string.

 ### Customizing JsonSerializer